FC Südtirol: 2010 to 2022: from Serie C to Serie B

+2022 to present

+The 2022-23 season turned out to be an even bigger success for Südtirol.

+While losing their first three league matches and suffering an embarrassing early knockout from the Coppa Italia on home turf against Serie C opponent Feralpisalò, the team quickly picked up the pace of the league and were in constant contention for promotion to Serie A, either directly or via play-offs.

+A late campaign blow to their form meant that Südtirol clinched 6th place in the league with 58 points, which meant they qualified to the promotion play-off preliminary round, coming 15 points short of directly promoted Genoa's 73 points in second place, and only two points short of play-off semi-final qualifiers Parma in fourth place.

+The preliminary play-off round saw Südtirol hosting Reggina in a one-match showdown, where Pierpaolo Bisoli's squad managed to clinch a nail-biting 1–0 victory with a late Daniele Casiraghi goal in the 89th minute to advance into the semi-finals where they met 3rd-place finishers Bari in a two-match pairing.

+On home turf, Südtirol managed to win with an even more late goal by Matteo Rover in the 90+2nd minute to put Südtirol in the lead.

+The second leg saw Südtirol being one man up in the San Nicola after a first half red card on behalf of Bari, but a 70th minute Leonardo Benedetti goal meant that Bari equalized the aggregate score, which meant that Südtirol got eliminated as the higher regular season finish is used as a tiebreaker.

+In the 2023-24 season, despite some challenging moments (which led to the dismissal of coach Bisoli in favor of the Italian-Swiss Federico Valente, who came from the youth teams), Südtirol managed to secure their place in Serie B.

 Colors and badge

 Colors

-The team's colors are white and red.
-With these colors, the club shows its roots in the Province of South Tyrol and the city of Bolzano, which both have the colors of white and red in their traditional coats of arms and flags.
+The team's colors are white and red showing its roots in the province of South Tyrol and the city of Bolzano, present in their traditional coats of arms and flags.

 Historically, the home jerseys of the club are white.
 Most of the time the team plays away matches in red jerseys, but from time to time they can be black as well.

 Badge

 The current logo of the association is a slightly different form of the badge used since the club was founded in 1995 to 2016.
-Among other things, the lettering "Alto Adige" was removed.

 The logo of the association is a circular badge with a white-red diamond pattern and a football inside.
 The logo is circled with the words "FC Südtirol" (German term for "FC South Tyrol") and "Bolzano - Bozen".
 Compared to the previous badge, the diamond pattern was renewed and the red color darkened slightly.